lorenanicole/lorenanicole.github.io-src/content/articles/akwaaba-a-pan-african-python-conference-and-the-year-of-return.md

 Title: Akwaaba!
-A Pan Regional African Python Conference and The Year of Return
+A Pan-African Python Conference and The Year of Return
 Date: 2019-08-14
 tags: Python, Africa, technology, AI, ML, travel